Cozynosky/FlappyBird_Pygame/README.md

 Introduction
 ============
 I just wanted to test mu pygame skills after one week of learing it, so it is basically Flappy Bird in pygame.
-I've just stole assets and sounds from the Internet :)))) and made this game in not all two days so I am kinda proud of myslef.
+I've just stole assets and sounds from the Internet :)))) and made this game in not all two days so I am kinda proud of myself.

 Game mechanics
 -------------